 Prior to my international flights, I had to make arrangements to self-quarantine when I arrived.
 While these rules are not strictly enforced in the United States, I chose to follow international standards and self-isolate.
 I was fortunate to have help from family and friends, but two weeks of isolation requires thorough preparation.
-Here is what I learned and how much I spent for the quarantine budget.
+Here is what I learned and how much I spent on the quarantine budget.

 Transportation and Accommodations for Quarantine

 The most pressing concern I had was where I would spend two weeks in quarantine.
 This meant no contact with the outside world for 14 days.
 There were really only two options: pay for a hotel or find someone to stay with also willing to quarantine with me.

 I must admit, the idea of staying in a hotel and being waited on hand and foot was appealing.
 I would be able to have food delivered to my door, laundry and housekeeping services, and unlimited cable access.
 However, I quickly changed my mind when I saw the total cost.
 Accommodations ranged from $80-100 per night for a mid-range facility.
 At my preferred hotel, the final tally was $1,297 for the two weeks.
 Even with a free meal included daily, this was way outside my quarantine budget.